‘Pay your fair share’: Biden targets corporate profits, wealthy to pay for $1.75T spending bill

-President Biden proposed on Thursday a series of new taxes on corporations and the wealthy, arguing it was time to end the era of “trickle-down economics.”
+President Biden proposed a series of new taxes Thursday on corporations and the wealthy, arguing it was time to end the era of “trickle-down economics.”

-Mr. Biden, after months of negotiations and delay, unveiled the tax hikes as part of his long-stalled $1.75 trillion social welfare and climate-change bill.
-Taken together, the deal poses a “truly consequential” reordering of society, the president said.
+After months of negotiations and delay, Mr. Biden announced the tax increases as part of his long-stalled $1.75 trillion social welfare and climate change bill.
+Together, the deal poses a “truly consequential” reordering of society, the president said.

-“We need to build America from the bottom up and the middle out, not from the top down with the trickle-down economics that’s always failed us,” said Mr. Biden.
+“We need to build America from the bottom up and the middle out, not from the top down with the trickle-down economics that’s always failed us,” Mr. Biden said.
 “All I’m asking is, pay your fair share.”

-The proposal amounts to one of the largest tax hikes in recent history.
-The tax increases are slated to impact corporations and wealthy individuals alike.
+The proposal amounts to one of the most extensive tax hikes in recent history.
+The tax increases are slated to affect corporations and wealthy individuals.

-Overall, the White House estimates the changes would generate upwards of $1.9 trillion in federal revenue over the next decade.
+Overall, the White House estimates the changes would generate more than $1.9 trillion in federal revenue over the next decade.

 One of the biggest new revenue streams would be a 15% tax on corporate profits.
 It is estimated to raise $325 billion over 10 years, although that figure has yet to be independently verified.